 The Musser Suite is added at the west end of the fourth floor.
 This one-bedroom suite features an entryway with a wet bar.
 Steps up to the right lead into a large parlor with a view of the Straits of Mackinac and the Mackinac Bridge.
 To the left of the entry is the bedroom with a dormer sitting area.
 The suite is named after Mr. Musser who passed away in April 2013.
 Grand Hotel President Dan Musser III and his father discussed the Cupola Suites project for many years.
 The suite is decorated by Carleton Varney of Dorothy Draper & Company in New York who Mr. Musser hired in 1976 and has continued to be the designer of all Grand Hotel interiors since then.
 The Musser Suite is the first of the Cupola Suites project that will lead to dormers lining the fourth floor of the front of the hotel, which is how the hotel’s exterior looked as late as 1915.

-The fourth floor project has continued with the addition of new Cupola Suites.
-Each suite has a bedroom with a king bed, which is entered through a parlor, and the option of connecting to a bedroom with two queen beds.
-Beautiful stone work and new sculpted walls have been added to define our flower beds in the Tea Garden.
+The fourth floor project continues with the addition of new Cupola Suites to the west end of the hotel.
+Each suite has a bedroom with a king bed, which is entered through a parlor, and the option of connecting to a second bedroom.
+This brings the guest room total to 390 rooms.
+Beautiful stone work and new sculpted walls is added to define the flower beds in the Tea Garden.
 The season is 184 nights long, the longest ever.

 The fifth off-site restaurant, Sushi Grand is added next to The Gate House.
 336 feet of the World’s Longest Front Porch is reconstructed, the first time in 50 years.
 A newly designed Memorial Garden with edible flowers and herbs for the Executive Chef and his staff to utilize is now available.